Vamsi-Vuyyuru/Vamsi-Vuyyuru/README.md

 - 👋 Hi, I’m Vamsi Vuyyuru
 - 👀 I’m interested in...
-Automation and Building Innovative Products to make technology work as human extension.
+Automation and Building Innovative Products to make technology as human extension.
 - 🌱 I’m currently learning...
 Artificial Intelligence
 - 💞️ I’m looking to collaborate on...
 Product Development
 - 📫 How to reach me... vuyyuruvamcy@gmail.com, +91 9959758453